-This is why we decided to gather our experiences and ideas on how to successfully drive digital transformation (or rather digital innovation projects that we prefer to call them) projects in a model that we simply named ”Digital Ready”.
+This is why we decided to gather our experiences and ideas on how to successfully drive digital innovation solutions in a model that we simply named ”Digital Ready”.

-The Digital Ready Model consists of four perspectives/pillars that we believe are important to cover when working for Digital Innovation.
+The Digital Ready Model consists of four perspectives/pillars that we believe are important to cover when working for Digital Innovation solutions.
 These are:

 The vision sets the target and ”the why” for your initiative.
 If your digital initiative is not set out to support a digital vision, you are clearly off in the wrong direction already from the start.
 This is why you need to make sure that your Digital Innovation initiative/program is designed to support the corporate digital vision.